 I am so honored to be a part of “The Best of the Best” gym, recognized by Hippo Press.
 I never in a million years thought that I would honestly brag about how much I love my “job.”
 There is no place I would rather be than right here at Get Fit NH helping you get better every single day.

-Meagan Sbat is a Certified Fitness Trainer and Specialist in Fitness Nutrition with the International Sport Sciences Association.
+Meagan Sbat holds an Associates in Exercise Science, and is a Certified Fitness Trainer, Specialist in Fitness Nutrition, Youth Fitness 1, Certified Strength and Conditioning Coach and Specialist in Senior Fitness with the International Sport Sciences Association.

 Get Fit NH Bootcamp Strategic Health Partners

 Dr. Coapland is the founder and clinic director of Performance Health Spine & Sport Therapy.
 Prior to his expansion into Concord, he practiced as the sole clinician of ActiveCare in New Hampshire’s Lakes Region.
 Dr. Coapland studied Exercise Science at Appalachian State University and is a graduate of New York Chiropractic College in Seneca Falls, New York.
 He is a licensed chiropractor, Certified Strength and Conditioning Specialist (CSCS), and certified Active Release Techniques® (ART) provider.

 Dr. Coapland has completed numerous endurance events including the Vermont 100 Mile Endurance Run and Ironman® Lake Placid.
 He enjoys maintaining an active lifestyle – cycling, running, hiking and chasing after his toddler daughter.
 Dr. Coapland is passionate about his work and the health and wellness of his patients; he is always striving to provide the most recent, evidence-based therapies available.
 As a lifelong learner in his field he regularly attends post-graduate courses to expand his knowledge and to better serve his patients.